ChainSafe/filsnap/packages/adapter/README.md

 }
 ```

-After snap installation this function returns `MetamaskFilecoinSnap` object that can be used to retrieve snap API.
+After snap installation, this function returns `MetamaskFilecoinSnap` object that can be used to retrieve snap API.
-Example of initializing Filecoin snap and invoking snap API is shown below.
+An example of initializing Filecoin snap and invoking snap API is shown below.

 ```typescript
 // install snap and fetch API